-This is where IoT predictive maintenance (IoT PM) comes into play.
+This is where IoT-based predictive maintenance (IoT PM) comes into play.

 Predictive maintenance IoT solutions allow you to be proactive about any possible malfunctions in your equipment and inventory by gathering data about its functioning, processing and analyzing this data with algorithms built into the IoT PM system, and presenting it in a clear and comprehensible way.

-Using predictive maintenance with IoT allows you to see any potential problems with equipment and act preemptively, therefore completely avoiding most malfunctions and breakages.
+Using IoT-based predictive maintenance allows you to see any potential problems with equipment and act preemptively, therefore completely avoiding most malfunctions and breakages.
 This kind of maintenance prevents massive monetary, reputational, and legal losses, which is completely unimaginable with the more traditional “repair it when it breaks” approach.

-Who would benefit the most from implementing IoT PM?
+Who would benefit the most from implementing predictive maintenance IoT?

 IoT PM can be used in a wide variety of factory and production environments due to the great flexibility of choices for system components.
 IoT PM sensors can measure temperature, humidity, proximity, fluid levels, and a ton of other criteria, making IoT PM applicable to most, if not all, manufacturing equipment.

 Large manufacturing enterprises would experience the most prominent effect from the implementation of IoT PM.
 Benefits of IoT-based predictive maintenance are especially easy to see when the scale of production includes multiple large factories with tens or hundreds of items of equipment to manage.